Araham7/PwSkills_Assigment/module62_assigment/assigment_3/README.md

 # Node.js Express Server with Counter Functionality

-This Node.js script sets up an Express server that provides endpoints for managing a counter.
-The server listens on port 7354 and includes routes to get the current counter value, increment and decrement the counter, and handle 404 errors.
+This project is a simple Express.js server that handles basic routing and responds with JSON and plain text.
+It includes endpoints for home, about, and contact pages, along with a catch-all route for handling 404 errors.
 ## Prerequisites

 - Node.js and npm installed on your machine.